How to Use Pinterest for Marketing Your Business – The Candid Cashflow Podcast – Episode 51

 what is pinterest

-If you’ve never heard of it, Pinterest is essentially a social bookmarking site.
-Users are able to “pin” links to anything on a virtual pinboard interface.
+If you are new to Pinterest and have never used it before, Pinterest is essentially a social bookmarking site.
+Users are able to “pin” links to anything on a virtual pin board interface.

-The beauty of Pinterest is that you don’t have to deal with comments and many of the other things involved with social media.
+The beauty of Pinterest is that you don’t have to deal with a lot of comments and many of the other things involved with social media.
 You pin your ideas and move on with your life.

 Pinterest is also a literal treasure trove for finding ideas about anything under the sun.